ensigma96/rime-nihongo-hybrid/README.md

 ### 1\.
 Copy the files

 Copy everything under `dist/` into Rime's user folder.
-Example: the user folder is `~/.config/ibus/rime/`, then `cp -vr dist/. ~/.config/ibus/rime/` will do the work.
+For example: the user folder is `~/.config/ibus/rime/`, then `cp -vr dist/. ~/.config/ibus/rime/` will do the work.

 The location of user directory is related to specific input methods (i.e. frontends of Rime).
 In most cases, information about it can be found either in Rime's [Customization Guide](https://github.com/rime/home/wiki/CustomizationGuide) or in the documentation of the input method.